curationexperts/playbook/capify_the_DCE_way.md

   ```
   Run `bundle install`

+  *Note*: If `pg` and `sidekiq` haven't been added to the project yet, chances are good they aren't really setup properly.
+Don't forget to go back and check that.
 1. Make some DCE specific stages, instead of just the defaults: `bundle exec cap install STAGES=localhost,sandbox,qa,staging,production`
 3. Edit the newly created `config/deploy/localhost.rb` so it contains:
   ```ruby